stolostron/server-foundation-agent-playbook/README.md

 Chat with the agent:

 ```
-egent: setup up all server foundation repos, my github username is {your github username}
+playbookmcp_start: setup up all server foundation repos, my github username is {your github username}
 ```

 You will see the agent creates the `workplace` directory, and clone the repos you need.